MarkPflug/Sylvan/docs/Sylvan.Data.Csv.Releases.md

 # Sylvan.Data.Csv Release Notes
 _0.7.0_

 - CsvDataWriter returns number of rows written.
+I think this is a breaking change for anyone using CsvDataWriter.
+- Support for column series in CsvSchema.

 _0.6.4_